Learn to Care for Your Swimming Pool | Ontario Pool Education | Crush Pools Inc.

 • How long should I wait to swim after shocking my pool with chlorine?

 If you shock your pool with a standard 10L chlorine jug, we recommend waiting 24 hours before swimming.
 This allows the water to circulate through the system.
+This will apply to any type of chlorine treatment.

 • How long should I run my pump?